Business Plan: Main Elements and Steps to Write One

 - Profit & loss projections

-- Pro forma template
+- Pro forma financial statement

 The financial plan is generally the most lengthy and detailed part of the business plan.
 Most business plan writers include the details in a section following the appendices.
 Include complex spreadsheets and calculations to prepare the financial statements in this section for a more thorough approach.